marciopocebon/epkg/README.md

 # About epath packager

-    INFO: The epath packager (epkg) is a packager for developers with big functional and with most useful options like install/reinstall/uninstall!
+    INFO: Epath Packager (epkg) is a packager for developers with big functional and with most useful options like install/reinstall/uninstall!